CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

     `what's today's date?`

 1. After you've added these utterances, save them and clear the **GetDate** filter on the utterances page so you can see all of the utterances for all of the intents.
-To do this select the **Filter (1)** button on the top right of the Training set tab then **unselect** *GetDate*. **(2)**.
+To do this, select the **Filter (1)** button on the top right of the Training set tab, then **unselect** *GetDate*. **(2)**.

       ![](images/c-11.png)

 ## Task 4: Train and test the model

-In this task, you will train and test the **Clock** model by starting a training job, review performance metrics, and deploy it as **production**.
+In this task, you will train and test the **Clock** model by starting a training job, reviewing performance metrics, and deploying it as **production**.
 Validate its accuracy by testing sample queries and analyzing intent predictions with confidence scores.

 1. In the pane on the left, select **Training jobs (1)**.
 Then select **+ Start a training job (2)**.